 In particular, we discuss how using constraints such as the hermiticity of the operators associated with the stochastic potential, each trajectory can be implemented as a unitary evolution of the system and thus be mapped into a quantum circuit.
-Moreover, with digital quantum computers the parallelization of the $M$ trajectories is accounted for by the intrinsic need for many runs of quantum circuits,\cite{gallina2022,Gallina2024FromDynamics} which would be \textit{de facto} also required by other approaches based, e.g., on the dilation of the Hilbert space.\cite{Hu2020ADevices,Sweke2015UniversalSystems,Sweke2016DigitalDynamics,Schlimgen2022QuantumOperators}
+Moreover, with digital quantum computers, the parallelization of the trajectories is accounted for by the intrinsic need for many runs of quantum circuits,\cite{gallina2022,Gallina2024FromDynamics} which would be \textit{de facto} also required by other approaches based, e.g., on the dilation of the Hilbert space.\cite{Hu2020ADevices,Sweke2015UniversalSystems,Sweke2016DigitalDynamics,Schlimgen2022QuantumOperators}